puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

     * The value of each `classes` key should be an **array.**
     * Each value in the array should be **the name of a class.**

-Once you do these steps, Puppet will automatically assign classes from Hiera to every node.
-Note that the `hiera_include` function uses an [array merge lookup][array_lookup] to retrieve the `classes` array; this means every node will get **every** class from its hierarchy.
+Once you do these steps, Puppet automatically assigns classes from Hiera to every node.
+Note that the `hiera_include` function uses an [array merge lookup][array_lookup] to retrieve the `classes` array; this means every node gets **every** class from its hierarchy.

 Example: